nico-de-vietri/modern-maritime-data-stack/LESSONS_LEARNED.md

 You built a helper to retrieve the token from Airbyte before triggering syncs.
 This makes your DAG more robust.

-dbt via subprocess.run() works but...
-You're currently calling dbt build using Python's subprocess.
+dbt via subprocess.run() works but... this way currently calling dbt build using Python's subprocess.
 While functional, this can be improved with Cosmos' DbtTaskGroup for better task separation and observability.

 5. Debugging Best Practices